 Become a Pediatrician

-Pediatricians have completed specialized training and education in order to care for infants, toddlers, children, and adolescents.
-There are further specializations available such as pediatric surgery, pediatric oncology, or even anesthesiology.
+Pediatricians have completed specialized training and education to care for infants, toddlers, children, and adolescents.
+Specializations in pediatric surgery, pediatric oncology, or even anesthesiology are available.

 Become an Anesthesiologist

-In order to perform surgery or other invasive medical procedures, doctors must put patients under anesthesia.
-Anesthesiologists are the doctors who have the training and skills to provide the pain relief necessary through general anesthesia, nerve blocks, epidurals, and more.
+Doctors must anesthetize patients before performing surgery or other invasive medical procedures.
+Anesthesiologists have the training and skills to provide the pain relief necessary through general anesthesia, nerve blocks, epidurals, and more.

 Kimmy Gustafson